 With the business setbacks of 19/20, no guaranteed relief from business lockdowns in sight and no consistent plan to see major events getting put back on the calendar in Canberra, we gathered our eggs and made a new basket to put them in.
 This basket would become our virtual markets and a partnership with Handmade Australia Online Marketplace..

 We had built up a following of 80,000 followers in social media (40k FB + 39.3k IG) and more than 15,000 on email so we moved quickly to launch our first ‘virtual market’ online event to replace our March in-person event.
 Through photos, videos, posts, and emails, we encouraged people to ‘browse the market’ and visit retailers online by clicking the links on our stallholder directory, following the links in our posts and shopping with these stallholders via whatever means possible – email, phone, website enquiry and where possible direct online sales.
 We also partnered with Handmade Australia to provide our stallholders with greater reach through their ecommerce platform.

-During the last 2 years, we have remained committed to growing our brand, innovating our product and discovered a resilience in our stallholder and customer community that we suspected was there but had never been pressure tested like this.
+During the pandemic, we remained committed to growing our brand, innovating our product and discovered a resilience in our stallholder and customer community that we suspected was there but had never been pressure tested like this.

 So that’s how we did it, against the odds.

 We end this story with our mask on, our chin up, wine in hand, and thousands of customers and stallholders still creating, selling, and enjoying each other’s wares every day on our platform.
 Our goal was to remain sustainable through this period and we met and exceeded this goal.

 We thank our stallholders for adapting to new ways of business and our loyal customers who continued to support us in these challenging times and look forward to seeing you at our market in Canberra.